bchenley/MachineLearningPortfolio/BiomedicalImaging/README.md

    - Training size as a percentage (e.g., 0.7 for 70% training, 30% testing)
    - Image registration (y/n): Register images to T1 (if desired)

+Be mindful of the sample size and how much available RAM you have.
+100 subjects is about 30 GB.

 2. This script will create train and tests sets and save them the specified location ask pickle files.
 Please confirm they are located in the desired location.